Nozawaonsen: Climate

 The town has a humid continental climate (Köppen Dfa), characterized by warm and humid summers, and cold winters.
 The average annual temperature in Nozawaonsen is 10.4 C. The average annual rainfall is 1781.7 mm with January as the wettest month.
 The temperatures are highest on average in August, at around 23.3 C, and lowest in January, at around -1.6 C.

 History

 The area of present-day Nozawaonsen was part of ancient Shinano Province.
 The name "Yuyama Village" (湯山村) appears in the mid-Kamakura period records, although per local legend the hot springs were discovered in the 8th century by the monk Gyoki.
-Per records dated 1870, there were 24 inns in the area, with 24,863 visitor for hot-spring cures.
+Per records dated 1870, there were 24 inns in the area, with 24,863 visitors for hot-spring cures.

-The village of Toyosato was created on April 1, 1889 with the establishment of modern municipalities system.
+The village of Toyosato was created on April 1, 1889, with the establishment of the modern municipalities system.
 Toyosato merged with the village of Takano to form the village of Zuiho on October 14, 1892.
 A portion of the village of Zuiho merged with the city of Iiyama on August 1, 1954, and the remaining portion became Nozawaonsen on April 1, 1955.

 The village hosted the 1998 Winter Olympics biathlon event.